 According to Facebook Ads statistics, your regular post on the social network is expected to get an organic reach of 6.4% of your page’s likes.
 What this means is, if you want your business to get some recognition it deserves, you better start thinking about starting a Facebook Ads campaign soon.
 It’s the best way to boost your reach.

 36. The perfect headline length is five words.

 According to Facebook Ads stats and a study that analyzed exactly 752,626 Facebook Ads, the perfect length of your ad’s headline should be five words.
 The optimal ad text word count, however, has gradually increased.
 While it used to be 14 in 2015, the recommended ad text should be 19 words long now.

 Because most of us are Facebook mobile users using the platform on the go, this stat may not come as a surprise.
-However, as Facebook marketing statistics show, if you reverse the numbers, you’ll realize that only 6% of the revenue comes from desktop devices.
+However, as Facebook marketing statistics show, if you reverse the numbers, you’ll realize that only 6% of the revenue came from desktop devices in the third quarter of 2019.
 This is not only an important statistic to keep in mind when thinking about how your prospective visitors/customers use the platform — it can also serve as an indicator of your marketing campaign’s priorities.